Lombiq/DotNest-Core-SDK/Readme.md

   - Enable your theme project and set it as the site theme (instead of Media Theme).
 - Deploy your theme to your site by following [the corresponding docs of Media Theme](https://github.com/Lombiq/Hosting-Media-Theme/blob/dev/Readme.md#deployment-importexport).

-The [`Piedone/DotNest-Sites` project](https://github.com/Piedone/DotNest-Sites) mentioned above also demonstrates all of these.<!-- #spell-check-ignore-line -->
+The [`Piedone/DotNest-Sites` project](https://github.com/Piedone/DotNest-Sites) mentioned above also demonstrates all of these.

 ## Help us make it better